xinzhan/core-services.en/help/id-service/implementation/implementation-solution-specific/implementation-solution-specific-aam-analytics.md

 ---

-title: Implement ID Service for Analytics and Audience Manager
+title: implement id service for analytics and audience manager
-description: These instructions are for Analytics and Audience Manager customers who want to use the ID service and do not use Dynamic Tag Management
+description: these instructions are for analytics and audience manager customers who want to use the id service and do not use dynamic tag management
-seo-title: Implement the Adobe Experience Cloud ID Service for Analytics and Audience Manager
+seo-title: implement the adobe experience cloud id service for analytics and audience manager
-seo-description: These instructions are for Analytics and Audience Manager customers who want to use the ID service and do not use Dynamic Tag Management
+seo-description: these instructions are for analytics and audience manager customers who want to use the id service and do not use dynamic tag management
-short-title: Implement ID Service for AA, AAM
+short-title: implement id service for aa, aam
 doc-type: reference
 audience: admin
 index: true